The Many Costs of Asthma

 For me, asthma is a relatively new condition.
 As a White suburban kid, I grew up with relatively clean air and without lung problems.
 But after having one of the earlier cases of Covid in March 2020, my lungs didn’t fully recover, and I joined the 25 million Americans with asthma, a group that includes almost 5 million children.
 Asthma rates are highest for Black adults, as structural racism, residential segregation, and environmental injustice have led to higher exposure to polluted air.
 Older adults, people with disabilities, and Latinx and Native people are also are at higher risk of developing asthma and experiencing serious effects.

 The fact that asthma treatment contributes to climate change is cruelly ironic.
 There’s a toxic cycle in play.
 Climate change worsens air pollution through many paths: increased smog from higher temperatures, more particulate matter from raging wildfires and drought-induced dust, more mold from flooding and extreme weather events, and more airborne allergens due to longer pollen seasons.
 Air pollution causes asthma to develop, and many people require daily medication to reduce symptoms.
 Meanwhile, wildfire smoke and air pollution cause people with asthma to experience asthma attacks and lung constriction, demanding more medication use.
-Because the most widely prescribed types of inhalers contain hydroflorocarbons with high global warming potential, their use feeds back into climate change.
+But because the most widely prescribed types of inhalers contain hydroflorocarbons with high global warming potential, their use then feeds back into climate change.

 As with other effects of climate change, the suffering caused by this cycle is inflicted most forcefully on people with fewer resources and less political power.
 Studies repeatedly show that low-income communities of color are forced to breathe more polluted air.
-An EPA study found that Black people are 34% more likely than other groups to live in areas where increased particulate matter from climate change will lead to the highest projected increases in childhood asthma.
+An EPA study found that Black people are 34% more likely than other groups to live in asthma risk areas, where increased particulate matter from climate change will lead to the highest projected increases in childhood asthma.

-Yet the American healthcare system means that many people often can’t afford regular asthma medication, resulting in emergency room visits and sometimes hospitalization and death.
+Yet the American healthcare system means that many people can’t afford regular asthma medication, resulting in emergency room visits and sometimes hospitalization and death.
 For me, the cost of asthma medication was shocking, but manageable.
 But medication costs can easily amount to thousands of dollars per year, with other costs for lost work and hospital visits.
 Ten people die every day from asthma in the United States, largely due to lack of regular treatment.

 Looking at the big picture, we need affordable, accessible healthcare for everyone and real action to cut air pollution in environmental justice communities – along with significant climate emissions reductions and adaptation planning.
 These same priorities should inform our approach to asthma.